adobe/spectrum-css/README.md

 # Spectrum CSS

-The goal of this project is to provide a standard CSS implementation of the [Spectrum][spectrum-link] design language for internal and 3rd party use on Adobe's platforms.
+The goal of this project is to provide a standard CSS implementation of the Spectrum design language for internal and 3rd party use on Adobe's platforms.

 ## Organization